bgoblirsch/vision-zero-dashboard/README.md

 ## Pipeline Architecture

-Absolutely — here is the raw Markdown for the Pipeline Architecture section, ready to paste directly into your README:

-## Pipeline Architecture

 The pipeline is structured around a **decoupled Extract → Transform/Load (E→TL)** design to accommodate historical inconsistencies in FARS data while remaining idempotent and easy to re-run.

 ### Why Extract → Transform/Load (E→TL)?